4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 * Velocity: 0 m/s with 10 m/s standard deviation

-If you have access to accelerometer and gyroscope data from an IMU sensor and compass measurements, you can estimate the attituted of a moving body using the :func:`~smsfusion.AHRS` class:
+If you have access to accelerometer and gyroscope data from an IMU sensor and compass measurements, you can estimate the attitude of a moving body using the :func:`~smsfusion.AHRS` class:

 .. code-block:: python